jchristn/Caching/README.md

 Two projects are included in the solution:

-- Caching: the FIFO cache class
+- Caching: the cache classes
 - CachingTest: a simple test client

 Three caches are included; the use case for each is also listed:

 - FIFOCache - uses a List<Tuple>, only for small caches (10s of thousands of entries)
 - LRUCache - uses a List<Tuple>, only for small caches (10s of thousands of entries)
-- LRUCacheBTree - uses a BTree, suitable for larger cache sizes
+- LRUCacheBTree - uses a BTree (from CSharpTest.Net.Collections), suitable for larger cache sizes

 The underlying implementations are:
 ```